• 9 mins read

 The algorithm includes:

-• Analysis of statistical and "historical" data of the System operation or in the absence of such data of its analogs.
+2. Failure assessment.
+Analysis of statistical and "historical" data of the System operation or in the absence of such data of its analogs.
 Determination of conditions and probability of risks of critical failures and loss of performance.

-• Critical sensors and the parameters, events, and states they detect and/or measure.
+• Critical sensors and the parameters, events, and states they detect and/or measure,

-• Time critical parameters/responses.
+• Time critical parameters/responses,

-• Performances that are not executed without confirmation.
+• Performances that are not executed without confirmation,

-• Reliability issues of communication and communication channels.
+• Reliability issues of communication and communication channels,

-• Data storage and transmission channels whose loss is not acceptable.
+• Data storage and transmission channels whose loss is not acceptable,

-• Internet access/autonomous mode.
+• Internet access/autonomous mode,

-• Emergency shutdowns.
+• Emergency shutdown procedures.

 Component 2 - Duplication

-Methods of Duplicating Program Modules
+Methods of Duplicating Software Modules

 Considering that the source of errors and failures in the System's operation are:

-• Software bugs.
+• Software bugs,

-• Hardware failures and malfunctions.
+• Hardware failures and malfunctions,

-• User actions when working with the system.
+• User actions when working with the system,

-The principle of functional and economic feasibility formulated earlier should be applied under Integrated Reliability to elements, nodes, and activities that are critical to the operation of the System.
+the principle of functional and economic feasibility formulated earlier should be applied under Integrated Reliability to elements, nodes, and activities that are critical to the operation of the System.

 Practically speaking, that means: